-Parasites are organisms which live off another organism.
-Internal parasites are parasites which live in the inside of their host.
+Parasites are organisms that live off another organism.
 Cats are at risk of infection from several internal parasites, which can compete with the cat for food or cause tissue and organ damage.

 Worms are the most common parasites to affect cats; other internal parasites include flukes and protozoa.

 Roundworms are the most common internal parasite in cats.
 Two species infect cats, Toxocara cati, and Toxascaris leonina.
 Toxocara cati is more common in cats.
 They feed upon the intestinal contents, competing with the host for food.
 Roundworms are around 3 – 5 inches long and spaghetti-like in appearance.

 - Transmammary transmission (Toxocara cati): When a cat is infected with roundworm, some larvae migrate to other tissues in the body where they encyst in the tissues.
 Pregnancy can re-activate larval cysts which migrate to the mammary glands and pass onto the kittens via the mother’s milk.

 - Hunting: Rodents can act as intermediate hosts to roundworm and when a cat kills and consumes its prey.

 - Environmental: Cats ingest roundworm eggs containing infective larvae from the environment such as soil, or when they come into contact with the faeces of an infected cat.